jozzzzep/VarEnc/README.md

 * **EncDecimal** - A type for containing a "Decimal" type.
   Exactly the same concept as the struct above.

-* **EncString** - A type for containing a "Decimal" type.
+* **EncString** - An EncType class for a string type, that uses a XOR bitwise encryption.
-  Exactly the same concept as the struct above.

 ## Classes and Structs INDEPENDENCIE
 I all previous version, all the classes, the structs and the EncTypes depend on the **EncryptionTools**.